-At the beginning of 2020, Mia Lim, currently, an Organisational Effectiveness Manager at Philip Morris International, had a plan: to return home to work in the Philippines after spending years in the US.
+At the beginning of 2020, Mia Lim, currently, an Organizational Effectiveness Manager at Philip Morris International, had a plan: to return home to work in the Philippines after spending years in the US.
 However, the Covid-19 pandemic made quick work of everyone’s plans, including Mia’s.
 Even though she did return to the Philippines, she was forced to stay at home for an extended period of time.

 Despite it all, when one door closes, another one opens, as the saying goes.
 Here is our profile on how Mia’s return to the Philippines unfolded, how she views her time in the US, as well as the unexpected insights she discovered along the way.